didsomeonecloneme/didsomeonecloneme.github.io/_faqs/20-how.md

 categories: [presale]
 ---

-All you have to do is to generate a link and embed it into your website.
-We've published multiple examples on how to embed the link into your website here:
-<a href="/examples">examples</a>
+Take the following steps to activate this service:
+- Sign up by using the form above, fill in your website domain name and email address
+- Embed the generated link into your websites HTML source code (<a href="/examples">examples</a>)
+- Profit!
+Get notified once a clone is detected